 Comprehensive Overview

 The distinction between ordinary differential equations (ODEs) and partial differential equations (PDEs) is crucial.
 ODEs deal with functions of a single independent variable (often time), while PDEs involve functions of multiple independent variables.
-A simple example of an ODE is the equation describing radioactive decay, where the rate of decay depends only on the amount of the radioactive substance present at a given time.
+Because of that, a simple example of an ODE is the equation describing radioactive decay, where the rate of decay depends only on the amount of the radioactive substance present at a given time.
 In contrast, the heat equation, which describes how temperature changes in a solid object, is a PDE because temperature depends on both time and spatial coordinates.

 Trends and Latest Developments